-The Function of a Nursing Assistant
+The Function of a Certified Nursing Assistant

-- Providing basic services to patients
+- Administering basic services to patients

-- Taking patient’s vital signs
+- Checking patient’s vital signs

 - Keeping a record of patient’s health status

-- Bathing and dressing patients
+- Cleaning and dressing patients

 - Serving and helping patients with meals

-- Transferring patients to other areas
+- Moving patients to other rooms

-Online CNA Programs
+Online CNA Training

-Questions to Ask CNA Schools
+What to Ask CNA Programs

 - Reputation.
-Visit internet rating services to see what the reviews are for each of the schools you are looking into.
-Ask the accrediting agencies for their reviews also.
-Additionally, contact the North Carolina school certification or licensing authority to check out if there are any complaints or compliance issues.
-Finally, you can contact some Wilmington NC healthcare organizations you’re interested in working for after graduation and ask what their opinions are of the schools as well.
+Check internet rating companies to see what the reviews are for each of the schools you are considering.
+Ask the accrediting organizations for their reviews too.
+Additionally, get in touch with the North Carolina school certification or licensing authority to determine if there are any complaints or compliance issues.
+Finally, you can contact some Woodland NC healthcare organizations you’re interested in working for after graduation and ask what their judgements are of the schools as well.

-If you have decided to enroll in a CNA Training Program in the Wilmington NC area, the following article may provide some interesting and useful information about the location of your new school campus.
+If you have decided to enroll in a CNA Training Program in the Woodland NC area, the following article may provide some interesting and useful information about the location of your new school campus.

-Wilmington, North Carolina
+Woodland, North Carolina